MediScribe/docjet-mobile/docs/current/ui-screens-overview.md

   - Disables "Create Job" button when the app is offline
   - Passes offline state to JobListItem components to disable interactions when offline
   - Uses the shared JobListCubit instance from the app level (via BlocProvider.of) to prevent recreation
+  - Implements swipe-to-delete functionality allowing users to remove jobs directly from the list
+  - **Note**: There's a known limitation when deleting "orphaned" jobs (jobs with no server counterpart) which can lead to unnecessary retry attempts

 ### JobListPlayground
 - **Path**: `lib/features/jobs/presentation/pages/job_list_playground.dart`